cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/install-bosh.md

     [environment state for the BOSH environment](https://bosh.io/docs/cli-envs.html#deployment-state).

-    Subsequent runs of `bin/bosh_deploy` will apply changes made to the configuration to an already existing KuBOSH installation, reusing the credentials stored in the `creds.yml`.
+    Subsequent runs of `bin/bosh_deploy` will apply changes made to the configuration to an already existing BOSH installation, reusing the credentials stored in the `creds.yml`.